A list of regularly offered courses follows.

 An exploration of the developmental mechanisms that allow single cells to divide and differentiate into complex, multicellular organisms.
 The common processes that underlie development in animals will be examined through historical perspectives, model experimental organisms and current research and technologies.
 Laboratories will focus on experimental design using invertebrate and vertebrate developmental systems.
 Prerequisite: BIO 305 and permission of the instructor.
 Moore

 310. Experimental Design in Biology.
 (BWR)

 An exploration of the challenges and rewards of experimentation in biology.
 In this seminar, we will use case studies to illustrate the basic principles of experimental design, including hypothesis generation, assigning treatments, replication/pseudoreplication, confounded variables and statistical power.
 Case studies will be chosen to represent a wide range of sub-disciplines of biology, including biomedical research.
 Prerequisites: BIO 210, 220 and permission of the instructor.
 Fischer

 Interactions of organisms with their environment and how these interactions are influenced by human activities.
 Special emphasis is placed on principles of population, community and ecosystem ecology.
 Class exercises and discussions involve critical evaluation of current research and applications of ecological concepts to conservation and management.
 Most labs are field-oriented, including an overnight trip to the Poconos.
 Prerequisites: BIO 220 and permission of the instructor.
-Fischer
+Offered every Fall.
+Fischer, Olson

 Application of ecological principles to marine environments.
 Structural and functional adaptations of marine organisms; and emphasis on the interactions of individuals, populations and communities with physical, chemical and geological processes in the ocean.
 Includes analysis of primary scientific literature, field and laboratory studies and individual research projects.
 Prerequisite: BIO 220 and permission of the instructor.
 Fields